-Inversions were carried out using CH4_S5P_WFMD, CH4_S5P_SRON, and CH4_S5P_SRONt from January 2018 through June 2020, although there are CH4_S5P_WFMD and CH4_S5P_SRONt retrievals available as early as November 2017 and the operational retrieval extends already into 2021.
+Inversions were carried out using CH4\S5P\WFMD, CH4\S5P\SRON, and CH4\S5P\SRONt from January 2018 through December 2020.
 This period was chosen due to the limited availability of surface data beyond mid-2020 and the lower quality and gaps in the satellite retrievals during the commissioning phase.

-The assimilation of the S5P retrievals in the Jena-CarboScope global inversion system results in methane fluxes that are substantially different in spatial distribution from those obtained by the assimilation of surface air-sample measurements, but in general agreement with each other.
-The resultant global mean near-surface concentrations show comparable variability to and high correlation with global mean concentration estimates from NOAA and WDCGG, based on in-situ measurements.
+The assimilation of the S5P retrievals in the Jena CarboScope global inversion system results in methane fluxes that are substantially different in spatial distribution from those obtained by the assimilation of surface air-sample measurements, but in general agreement with each other.
+The resultant global mean near-surface concentrations show comparable variability to and good correlation with global mean concentration estimates from NOAA and WDCGG, based on in-situ measurements.
 The time period is quite short, making it difficult to make robust conclusions about the derived global growth rates, but also here the results between the different inversions are statistically consistent with one another.

 Many of the inferred flux increments appear plausible, as they are related to areas with considerable uncertainty in the surface fluxes and with a poor data coverage in the surface-based measurement network.
-Both the CH4_S5P_WFMD and CH4_S5P_SRON retrievals show a decrease in methane fluxes over much of China and India (compared to both the prior and the surface-based inversion), and an increase in emissions in the Middle East and Central Asia.
-Reduced methane emissions are inferred for both Boreal Eurasia and North America, coupled with increased emissions over the Eurasian Arctic.
+Both the CH4\S5P\WFMD and CH4\S5P\SRON retrievals show a decrease in methane fluxes over much of China and India (compared to the prior and more pronounced than in the surface-based inversion), and an increase in emissions in the Middle East and/or Central Asia.
+Reduced methane emissions are inferred for both Boreal Eurasia and North America, with less agreement in the direction of the increments over the Tropics.
+In general, the results from the SRON retrievals were noisier than those from the WFMD product, which may be the result of the much lower reported measurement uncertainty.